-The Associate Vice Provost for Academic Personnel will review all relevant materials and will make a recommendation regarding hiring eligibility to the Vice Provost for a.
-Will disclosure of prior misconduct automatically disqualify a proposed hire?

-Academic Personnel (VPAP).
+The Associate Vice Provost for Academic Personnel will review all relevant materials and will make a recommendation regarding hiring eligibility to the Vice Provost for Academic Personnel (VPAP).
 The VPAP will then consult with Campus Counsel, Chair of the Academic Senate's Committee on Privilege and Tenure, and, as applicable, the Director of the Office for the Prevention of Harassment and Discrimination.
 The VPAP makes the final decision regarding hiring eligibility.